OG1103/Full-Stack-Node.js-Codes/BackEnd/Deployment/Heroku Deployment/Deployment.md

 2. **Create a New Cluster**

    - Follow the instructions to create a new free-tier cluster.
-   - Ensure in Network access: change local IP such that we choose the option accessible from anywhere.
+   - Ensure in Network access: change local IP such that we choose the option accessible from anywhere or your server ip.

 3. **Connect to Your Cluster**